whiteweb-ops/gpt-cli/README.md

 - Conversation history persists during the session.
 - Type `exit` to quit the chat.

-# Installation
+# Requirements

 1. Make sure you have Python 3.7 or higher installed.
 2. Set your OpenAI API key as an environment variable `OPENAI_API_KEY` or directly in the script.
 3. Install dependencies:

-pip3 install openai
-pip3 install rich
+pip3 install openai | pip3 install rich

 Usage: python3 gpt-cli.py